stcucufa/frownland/README.md

     * Both `take(n)` and `dur(d)` can apply to an element; if by _d_ less than _n_ child elements have finished, then the element fails, otherwise only the first _n_ child elements that have finished are returned.
+* `Delay.until(t)` is a dynamic variant of `Delay`.
+Instead of waiting for a set duration, this waits for the time `t` from the beginning of the parent container (usually a `Seq`, since it behaves like a regular delay inside a `Par`).
+If the delay begins _after_ the time _t_, then it has no effect.
+This is *not* repeatable since the delay can occur at most once.
 * `Par.map(g)` and `Seq.map(g)` map the function _g_ to an input list in parallel or in sequence.
 * `Seq.fold(g, z)` folds over an input list with the function _g_ and an initial value _z_ in sequence.